johnwilsonhowell/nocturnal_notebook/_posts/2024-08-09-LittlePrince.md

 title: "The Little Prince, The Fox, and Friendship"
 ---

 _I recently read The Little Prince.
 It is a wonderful book with a lot to unpack.
-I would highly recommend Antoine's beloved novela_
+I would highly recommend Antoine's beloved novella. **Spoilers**_

 ## What is the meaning of the Fox chapters in The Little Prince?